 Roulette is one of the casino games that actually ports really well to a mobile device.
 Users throughout the state of New Jersey can fire up the online casino mobile app of their choosing and join the action.
 It doesn’t matter if you’re in Hoboken, Atlantic City, or just crossed the Benjamin Franklin Bridge leaving Philadelphia.
 As long as you’re in New Jersey, you can play roulette.
 Online casino apps are available for all major platforms including both iOS and Android phones and tablets.
 It’s also possible play through a browser on a computer.

 - Play the outside bets.
 When you wager on large groups of numbers, your winning payouts will be lower, but you’ll have better odds of making money.

 - If available, play French roulette instead of European or American roulette.
-While the European roulette wheel only has one 0, as compared to the 0 and 00 on the American version (two 0 slots decrease your chances of winning) the French style is played on the European wheel but also carries the La Partage or En Prison rules.
+The European roulette wheel only has one 0, as compared to the 0 and 00 on the American version (two 0 slots decrease your chances of winning).
+The French style is played on the European wheel but also carries the la partage or en prison rules.
 These rules can cut your losses in half if the 0 comes up on an even money bet.
-Of course check house rules though, as these terms are unofficial and the options available at a table may not match the label.
+Be sure to check the house rules, as these terms are unofficial and the options available at a table may not match the label.

 - Stay away from the first five bet.
 The bet, which pays out if 0, 00, 1, 2 or 3 hits, has a 5:38 probability of coming up but pays out just 6:1, giving the house the extremely large edge of 7.89%.